tkhobbes/newbooksdb/README.md

 ### Programming ideas

-#### Quick Search
+#### Quick Search and Search

-This is adapted from the Drifting Ruby Episode 369 https://youtu.be/cVKRSF2Td7E and then augmented from https://thoughtbot.com/blog/hotwire-typeahead-searching (especially the styling and the form invalidations)
+Quick search code is adapted from the Drifting Ruby Episode 369 https://youtu.be/cVKRSF2Td7E and then augmented from https://thoughtbot.com/blog/hotwire-typeahead-searching (especially the styling and the form invalidations)

+Quick search and search use search_cop.
+Search is scoped for book titles, book original titles.

 #### Presenter Pattern